Negotiating Win-Win Outcomes on Pay and Benefits

-It helps Employee Representatives deliver realistic benefits for their colleagues, in both the short and longer terms, in terms of improving, or safeguarding, benefits including: pay, parental leave and pensions
+This training helps Employee Representatives deliver realistic benefits for their colleagues, in both the short and longer terms.
+It helps them improve and/or safeguard, benefits relating to pay, parental leave and pensions

 This is a far from easy task, many employees will be looking for significant pay and benefit increases without understanding the longer term impact on the employer.
 Similarly many employers will be looking to limit the scale of any improvement in order to minimise expenditure.
 The employee representative has to walk both paths and deliver win-win outcomes.
 Outcomes that improve benefits for their colleagues, enhance the company/organisations longer term prosperity and generate goodwill in both directions.